keebio/keebio-docs/docs/sinc-rev3-build-guide.md

 Because of the limitations of where the hotswap sockets could be placed, only the ANSI Enter layout is supported out of the box.

-To convert the right half of the board to support ISO Enter, you'll need to desolder 2 of the hotswap sockets and relocated them to the appropriate locations for ISO Enter support.
+To convert the right half of the board to support ISO Enter, you'll need to desolder 2 of the hotswap sockets and relocate them to the appropriate locations for ISO Enter support.

 ### Tools Needed